PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

   :param DNSQuestion dq: The DNS question to handle

-.. function:: preresolve(dq)
+.. function:: preresolve(dq) -> bool

   This function is called before any DNS resolution is attempted, and if this function indicates it, it can supply a direct answer to the DNS query, overriding the internet.
   This is useful to combat botnets, or to disable domains unacceptable to an organization for whatever reason.

   :param DNSQuestion dq: The DNS question to handle

-.. function:: postresolve(dq)
+.. function:: postresolve(dq) -> bool

   is called right before returning a response to a client (and, unless :attr:`dq.variable <DNSQuestion.variable>` is set, to the packet cache too).
   It allows inspection and modification of almost any detail in the return packet.

   :param DNSQuestion dq: The DNS question to handle

-.. function:: nxdomain(dq)
+.. function:: nxdomain(dq) -> bool

   is called after the DNS resolution process has run its course, but ended in an 'NXDOMAIN' situation, indicating that the domain does not exist.
   Works entirely like :func:`postresolve`, but saves a trip through Lua for answers which are not NXDOMAIN.

   :param DNSQuestion dq: The DNS question to handle

-.. function:: nodata(dq)
+.. function:: nodata(dq) -> bool

   is just like :func:`nxdomain`, except it gets called when a domain exists, but the requested type does not.
   This is where one would implement :doc:`DNS64 <../dns64>`.

   :param DNSQuestion dq: The DNS question to handle

-.. function:: preoutquery(dq)
+.. function:: preoutquery(dq) -> bool

   This hook is not called in response to a client packet, but fires when the Recursor wants to talk to an authoritative server.
-  When this hook sets the special result code -3, the whole DNS client query causing this outquery gets dropped.
+  When this hook sets the special result code -3, the whole DNS client query causing this outquery gets a `ServFail`.

   However, this function can also return records like :func:`preresolve`.

   :param DNSQuestion dq: The DNS question to handle

-.. function:: policyEventFilter(event)
+.. function:: policyEventFilter(event) -> bool

     .. versionadded:: 4.4.0